pavanpodila/react-fielder/README.md

 - `Component`: This is the Input control that renders the input
 - `fromValueFn`: transforms from the _typed-value_ to something suitable for rendering purposes.
-You can also use this to do formatting on the input values.
+You can also use this for formatting the input values.
 - `toValueFn`: transforms from the _rendered-value_ to a type-safe value.
-This removes all the formatting and bring the value back to its original type.
+This removes all formatting and brings the value back to its original type.

 Eg: